 The world-famous monument constructed by the Chandela Dynasty, the Khajuraho is probably the most misinterpreted monument in the world.

 Stereotyped as a monument for its sensual exhibitions, the temples have only around 10% of sensual sculptures, the rest is an ode to Hindu deities.
-Located in Madhya Pradesh, the temple is a fine example of the Indian architecture and the rich heritage of India.
+Located in Madhya Pradesh, the temple is a fine example of Indian architecture and the rich heritage of India.

-The Chandela dynasty was a firm believer of the Tantric school of thought and it is exhibited even in the architecture and wall carvings.
+The Chandela dynasty was a firm believer in the Tantric school of thought and it is exhibited even in the architecture and wall carvings.
 The mainstay of the tantric school was a perfect balance between male and female, and the belief that none can exist without the other.

 The temple exemplifies the union of man and woman apart from this the monument holds numerous Hindu, Jainism, and Buddhism shrines.

 Built in 1335 AD, there were total a group of 85 temples and today the monument is in ruins, the result of wars and natural hazards.
 Out of the 85, only 22 temples have survived and each of these temples begs the question of gender equality in the status quo.

 Planning a trip to India?
 Keep reading:

 India is a country with a rich culture that has many unique customs and rules.
 Knowing and following these local customs is an important part of travel in India, as it helps to ensure that travelers don’t offend or annoy the locals.
 This post will provide helpful tips for avoiding cultural clashes in India and staying on the good side of the people you meet.